 Jackson’s observations focus on South Africa’s urban spaces and the sense that this ‘new South Africa’ and perhaps New Africa as a whole is symbolised by its cities.
 By 2010, 73% of South Africans will be city dwellers.
 For the first time the city is the meeting place for all of its citizens and the theatre where its anxieties are enacted and lived.

-This exhibition has been produced in collaboration with Focal Point Gallery.
+This exhibition was produced in collaboration with Focal Point Gallery.